jacojvr/RbfX/README.md

     The RBF approximated gradient :  d
                                     --- S(x)
                                      dx
-    and estimated root mean squared error : RMSE ( S(x) ) are also avalable.
+    and estimated uncertainty / variance : ERROR ( S(x) ) are also avalable.